-Fig. 9 shows that for three torrents in transient state, torrents 2, 11 and 16, the amount of bytes uploaded by the 30 best remote peers is lower than for the other torrents.
-Torrents in transient state have a poor entropy.
-Therefore, the peers are no more selected based only on their reciprocation level, but also on the pieces available.
+Fig. 7 shows that for four torrents in transient state, torrents 4, 5, 6 and 8, the amount of bytes uploaded by the 30 best remote peers is lower than for the other torrents.
+Torrents in transient state have low entropy.
+Therefore, the peers are no longer selected based only on their reciprocation level, but also on the pieces available.
 For this reason, a larger set of peers receives pieces from the local peer.
 Thus, a lower fraction of bytes uploaded to the best remote peers.

-In summary, we have seen that the choke algorithm guarantees a good level of reciprocation.
-Thus, it fosters reciprocation.
+In summary, we have seen that the choke algorithm fosters reciprocation.
 One important reason is that each peer elects a small subset of peers to upload data to.
 This stability improves the level of reciprocation.
 We have seen that this stability is not due to a lack of interest.
 Our guess is that the choke algorithm leads to an equilibrium in the peer selection.
 The exploration of this equilibrium is fundamental to the understanding of the choke algorithm efficiency.
 It is beyond the scope of this study to do this analysis, but it is an important area of future research.

+4.2.3 Seed State

-3) Seed State: The new choke algorithm in seed state gives the same service time to each remote peer.
-We see in Fig. 13 that each peer receives roughly the same amount of bytes from the local peer.
-The differences among the peers are due to the time spent in the peer set.
-The more time spent in the peer set, the more time a peer is unchoked.
-For torrents 11 and 12 the five best downloaders receive most of the bytes, because
+The new choke algorithm in seed state gives the same service time to each remote peer.
+We see in Fig. 9 that each peer receives roughly the same amount of bytes from the local peer.
+The differences among the peers are due to the time remote peers are interested in the local peer.
+The more a remote peer is interested in the local peer, the more times this remote peer is unchoked.
+This is confirmed by Fig. 8 (bottom graph) that shows a strong correlation between the time a peer is interested in the local peer and the number of times the local peer unchokes it.
+For torrents 6 and 15 the five best downloaders receive most of the bytes, because for both torrents there were less than 10 remote peers that received bytes from the local peer.